 So that should make a simple decision then.
 You create your marketing item, product or whatever and apply the logo.
 However, it’s not that simple and there’s a few reasons why.

-Firstly, very few people ‘in the street’ would recognise that logo.
+Let’s be clear, very few people ‘in the street’ would recognise the NFC Forum logo.
 In fact, in a survey carried out by the now-closed NFC Tag provider RapidNFC in 2015, 0 out of 50 people asked randomly in London correctly identified it as an ‘NFC’ logo.
 Worryingly, 22 of these people thought it was the Nespresso coffee logo.

-This is partly due to the requirement to use the N-Mark with either the TM or the ®.
+Part of the reason many companies are not keen on using the NFC Forum logo is due to the requirement to use the N-Mark with either the TM or the ®.
 It’s a requirement to include this when the logo is printed larger than 5mm, which, in product packaging it could well be.
 Packaging designers (or any designers) don’t like these things.